nbulloch/spotcheck/README.md

 - **Login** - Check user input against stored users.
 Only allow *valid* passwords.
 - **WebSocket** - Push realtime alerts for new music.
 Possibly display server commands and asynchronous check progress.
 - **React** - Port web app to React framework.

+## HTML Deliverable

+Built an HTML structure for the Spot Check web app

+- **Pages** - Created three HTML pages for: login, viewing new music, and managing artist subscritions
+- **Links** - Navigation between pages is included in each header
+- **Database** - Each album and artist is represented textually with dummy data representing a database
+- **Images** - Created a favicon
+- **Login** - Username and password inputs provided.
+Placeholder login button links to the music page
+- **WebSocket** - Placeholder text representing a log of real-time server activity.
+Showing notification of new albums as a superscript on the 'Music' link